 Other Items to Consider

-A non-refundable, non-petitionable application fee of $1100 is assessed for the fall term, and $2200 for the winter, spring, and summer terms.
+A non-refundable, non-petitionable application fee of $2,200 is assessed for the winter, spring, and summer terms.
+No fee is assessed for fall term.

 Other Institution's Fees: